Need to know

 4. Name emotions: Help your child identify and label their emotions by using age-appropriate language.

-- “You seem really frustrated right now.
+- “You seem very frustrated right now.
 I wonder if you’re feeling annoyed that things didn’t turn out as you expected.”

 - “You seem sad.
 I wonder if it’s because you didn’t get an invitation.”